NobisIndustries/openai_voice/README.md

 4. Restart Home Assistant

-5. Add the integration via UI, provide API key and select required model and voice.
+5. Add the integration via UI, provide API key and select required models.
 Multiple instances may be configured.